harvesthill/reddit-wiki-archive/steroids/index.md

 * *They lead to depression, memory loss and learning difficulties*.

-* *They cause longstanding dysfunction in brain reward systems*.
+* *They cause longstanding dysfunction in the brain's natural reward systems*.

-* *They give rise to the accumulation of amyloid plaques, which leads to Alzheimers*.
+* *They give rise to the accumulation of amyloid plaques, which leads to dementia and early-onset Alzheimers disease*.

 Do you really want to add these variables to a still-growing and developing brain?